ishjain/mmWave/README.md

 * **Backhoul capacity analysis:** With the UEs switching between BSs in case of blockage events, the backhoul capacity requirements for the BS may have high fluctuations.
 It is interesting to study that random process.
 * **Correlated blockage:** We assumed the dynamic blockages of all the BSs are independent (So the overall blockage probability is the product of the blockage probabilities of all the BS-UE links).
 However, when blockage of multiple BSs are correlated (depends on blocker location;) we might get a higher blockage probability.

-Please cite [our paper](https://arxiv.org/pdf/1807.04388.pdf) if you are using any part of this code.

 ## Contact
 Feel free to contact me for any issue with the code [ishjain@nyu.edu]